mlehman/nlp-intent-toolkit/README.md

 Recognizing intents with slots using OpenNLP.

 This is an example of using OpenNLP to train a system to accept natural language input, particularly via a speech-to-text source, and return a recognized action with arguments.
-The system uses [document categorization](https://opennlp.apache.org/documentation/1.5.3/manual/opennlp.html#tools.doccat) to determine the action for inputs and [entity recognition](https://opennlp.apache.org/documentation/1.5.3/manual/opennlp.html#tools.namefind) to determing the arguments.
+The system uses [document categorization](https://opennlp.apache.org/documentation/1.5.3/manual/opennlp.html#tools.doccat) to determine the action for inputs and [entity recognition](https://opennlp.apache.org/documentation/1.5.3/manual/opennlp.html#tools.namefind) to determine the arguments.
 The training system requires a directory containing separate files for each possible action, in this case the actions in a fictitious weather application:

 ```
 - example/weather/train